bhaveshpp/StageBit/README.md

 ## Create a signup sheet

-Frontend:- Add a custom page with the URL "http://localhost/signup"Create a form with 2 inputs, name and date
+Frontend:- Add a custom page with the URL "http://localhost/signup" Create a form with 2 inputs, name and date

 CRUD:- The module should have a collection, resource module, data module, and